dallasrlones/gpt-man/README.md

 Chrome Extension to Automate ChatGPT to write full Documents such as a Business Plan based on Context you give it via file uploads

 ## WORK IN PROGRESS

+# Installation

+Ask chat-gpt how to install a custom chrome extension, you want to "Load Unpacked" the entire folder that was downloaded.

+# The Good Shit

+If it installed correctly you will see a panel on the right side, click inside the page in the first 1-2 seconds to get sounds.

+If you don't have sounds you didn't click fast enough :p

+# Getting Started

+To begin, upload some files containing the context of yo sheeeeeit

+## Context

+That fills the context section in the panel, this is like your short term memory AKA context.
+Once that is generated you can enter a document name and click create doc.

+The sound will walk you through the process, I made her custom...you're welcome :p